 What if you move to another state?

-Florida owner and non owner FR44 policies always have six-month terms.
-You’ll have to maintain this insurance for three years in most cases, even if you move to another state.
-No other state except Florida and Virginia issue FR44 certificates.
+Florida owner and non-owner FR44 policies always have six-month terms.
+Most people must maintain this insurance for three years, even if they move to another state.
+No other state, except Florida and Virginia, issues FR44 certificates.
 And no insurance company can issue or process an out-of-state FR44 filing.

 Florida Highway Safety and Motor Vehicles (FLHSMV)